 While many may consider Russian gender roles antiquated compared to other world powers, Russian citizens aren't so different in their day-to-day lives as Americans or Eastern Europeans.
 Many may perceive Russian sentimentality to dictate that men are meant to be chivalrous and hardworking while women are expected to be caretakers in the home, this isn't necessarily true when it comes to employment and daily life.

-In fact, Russia has the highest number of female business leaders in the world, according to a 2016 Reuters article, defying the stereotype that women are meant to be cookers and cleaners.
+In fact, Russia has the highest number of female business leaders in the world, according to a 2016 Reuters article, defying the stereotype that women are meant to be homemakers.
 Still, gender norms do exist in the homes of Russians: men should be macho, women should be kind, delicate, and beautiful.

 Russians Are Chain-Smokers